quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

  SunRain theme has 'subscribe' viewlet integrated, that adds 4 actions 'Share on Twitter', 'Share on Facebook', 'Send this' and 'Subscribe to RSS'.
 Their links can be edited via ZMI portal_actions -> subscribe.

  Icons can be edited via file system at /src/quintagroup.theme.sunrain/quintagroup/theme/sunrain/static/images folder:  replace twitter.png, facebook.png, rss.png and email.png icons with new ones.
 Restart instance.

-**Slogan**
+  Note, if you only downloaded ``sunrain.zip``, you will not be able to edit links.
+To do this, go to sunrain folder and open index.html with any editor to make the changes.

+**Editable Slogan**

  SunRain Theme uses customizable slogan.
-To change it, go to 'Site Setup' -> 'Diazo theme' settings, open 'Advanced settings' tab.
-In 'Parameter expressions' textarea change slogan in ``slogan = context/slogan | string: Type your slogan here`` line.
+To change it, go to 'Site Setup' -> 'Zope Management Interface' settings, open 'Properties' tab.
+In 'slogan' field type in your new slogan.
+If the parameter has no value, than the slogan will not be displayed on the website.

+  Note, if you only downloaded ``sunrain.zip``, you will not be able to edit slogan.
+To do this, you should go to 'Site Setup' -> 'Zope Management Interface' settings and open 'Properties' tab.
+Add new property 'slogan', type 'string', value 'your slogan' and save.

 **Customizable Logo**